hbowie/softdevbigideas/ideas/Don't Wait to Integrate.md

 Although developers can and should [decompose][] large problems into a series of smaller ones, at some point they must integrate everything back into a single working whole.

-Some experts recommend <a href="https://www.thoughtworks.com/continuous-integration" target="ref">Continuous Integration</a> (CI), but at the very least we can say that development teams should integrate early and often.
+Some experts recommend <a href="https://www.thoughtworks.com/continuous-integration" class="reflink" target="ref">Continuous Integration</a> (CI), but at the very least we can say that development teams should integrate sooner rather than later.

+Integration should include an integrated build of the entire system, and also testing of the integrated whole.

 Integration of a system's components is an example of the "check" step in the [Plan-Do-Check-Act][pdca] cycle, and Continuous Integration (or something close to this extreme) should be considered an example of [shortening your feedback loops][loops] and [making problems visible][problems].